Predictions for the Leptonic Dirac CP-Violating Phase: Analysis and Results

-We save the discussion of the sum rules for $\cos\delta$ in terms of these parameters for later, as it is a straightforward but rather cumbersome expression that follows from Eq.~(\ref{eq:sumruleorig}) and Eq.~(\ref{abcsumrules}).

-From this starting point, we now consider the possibilities for the probability distributions for the model parameters $a$, $b$, and $c$, with the goal of predicting distributions for the observables $x$, $y$, and $z$ in alignment with the global fit data of~\cite{nufitweb}, and determining the resulting probability distribution for $\cos\delta$.
 An immediate simplification results from the fact that the reactor angle has been measured with great precision.
 As such, we can assume to leading order that the distribution for $x\equiv s^2_{13}$ can be effectively modeled as a delta function, fixed about its central value of $(s^2_{13})_0\equiv x_0=0.02241$~\cite{nufitweb}\footnote{Here we take the central value of $s^2_{13}$ for the case of normal ordering, for concreteness.}, as follows: